PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 ```

 ### Building dirtycow
-I decided to reach for the original Christian "FireFart" Mehlmauer implementation of dirtycow because it generated a new user that collided with the root uid/gid, effetively giving me a root user.
-I pulled down the C code from his repo and fetched the x86 dependencies I needed to build it.
-My plan was to build a statically linked binary that I could just drop on the host to make my life the easier.
+I decided to reach for the original Christian "FireFart" Mehlmauer implementation of dirtycow because it generated a new user that collided with the root uid/gid, effectively giving me access to a root user.
+I pulled down the C code from his repo and fetched the x86 dependencies I needed to build it, planning to build a statically linked binary that I could just drop on the host to make my life the easier.

 ```
 root@kali:~/ctf# wget https://raw.githubusercontent.com/FireFart/dirtycow/master/dirty.c